People

 Junior Specialist

 Tiffany (she/her) received her undergraduate degree from Scripps College, majoring in Molecular Biology with a minor in Feminist, Gender, and Sexuality Studies.
 During her time at Scripps, she engaged in research under the mentorship of Dr. Richard Carpenter at IU Bloomington, investigating the interplay between c-Myc and Heat Shock Factor 1 (HSF1) in high-grade serous ovarian cancer (HGSOC).
 She also explored paternal genome elimination in Nasonia vitripennis (jewel wasp) while working in the lab of Dr. Patrick Ferree at W.M.
 Keck Science.
 In the Collins Lab, she is eager to gain valuable research experience in the field of orthopedics and looks forward to collaborating with both basic science and clinical groups as part of her preparation for medical school.
-Outside of the lab, Tiffany enjoys reading everything from classic literature to romance, participating in competitive hobby jogging, and engaging in various crafts such as embroidery and textile arts.
+Outside of the lab, Tiffany enjoys reading, participating in competitive hobby jogging, and engaging in various crafts such as embroidery and textile arts.

 [email protected]